- 1Perform duties or services for (another person or an organization): Malcolm has served the church very faithfullyMore example sentences

 - There are countless jobs and professions that are far more dangerous than serving food or drink in the presence of secondhand smoke.

-- 2.1Present (someone) with food or drink: the cafe refused to serve him with the tea [with two objects]: Peter served them generous portions of soupMore example sentences
+- 2.1Present (someone) with food or drink: I’ll serve you with coffee and cake [with two objects]: Peter served them generous portions of soupMore example sentences

 - It is also customary to serve people food and drink when they visit a home.